MysterionRise/mavenized-jcuda/README.md

     * If you run **JCuda 0.6.0** and higher on **Unix x86_64** platform - everything is ok
     * If you run **JCUda 0.6.0** and higher on **Mac x86_64** - everything is ok
 * Call _mvn clean package_ to build project (it will copy all dependencies to _target/lib_ dir)
-	* Users who configure a repository manager like nexus add option _-Dmaven.repo.local=repo_ to the maven cleanPackage command.
+	* Users who configure a repository manager like Nexus should add option _-Dmaven.repo.local=repo_ to the _mvn clean package_ command.
 * Call _mvn exec:exec_ to run main class (org.mystic.cuda.JCudaRuntimeTest) with "Hello, JCuda" sample :)
-	* Users who configure a repository manager like nexus add option _-Dmaven.repo.local=repo_ to the maven exec:exec command.
+	* Users who configure a repository manager like Nexus should add option _-Dmaven.repo.local=repo_ to the _mvn exec:exec_ command.
 * If you want to run code directly from your IDE without **Maven** - you could do it via _Run_ command in most of the IDE (Intellij IDEA, Eclipse, Netbeans, etc.) All you need to do - is to add property _-Djava.library.path=target/lib_ (more information is on Stackoverflow - http://stackoverflow.com/q/28333226/2663985)
 * ???
 * Fork!
 Write your own JCuda code!
 Run!
 Report bugs!
 Support!